E-Sid/scripts/README.md

 ## Instructions to use AWK scripts
 - AWK works under Unix, GNU/Linux, BSD.
 MacOS-X, Haiku.
 Either on TTY or terminal type `awk -f filename.awk` and the programme will be executed
-- ECT charge & age-based calculators in AWK work better than BASH shell scripts.
+- ECT charge & age-based calculators in AWK work better than BASH shell coutnerpart scripts.
 ECT Charge uses `IGNORECASE` which is typical of GNU/AWK (gAWK), if used under a different non-GNU platform consider adding `#` and space before it to comment it out.
 The rest of the script should not be affected.
+- `qtc.awk` is more accurate and provide more data than `qtc.bas`
+- `cdr.awk` & `cdr-fltd.awk` have more strict data validation than their MS-PowerShell counterparts `cdr-pwsh.ps1` & `cdr-fltd-pwsh.ps1`

 ### List AWK scripts
 - `bmi.awk` refers to body mass index (metric) calculator